sinan0310/WRF-CMORizer/README.md

 rm -rf 1998
 ```

 2. Just run the above start sequence x10 to process 10 years on 10 nodes at the same time, for the same variable type.
-10 year-directories are created, the tool runs completely independent.
+10 year-directories are created, the tool runs completely independent within these directories.

 ```
 cd $pCMORizer_DIR
 ./launcher_pCMORizerMultipleYears_sameVars_1yPerCompNode.sh
 ```

+**Step 2: Temporal aggregation -- under development and implementation, 2022-11-16**

+...

 ## Performance<a name="ref_perf"></a>